 If you're intrigued by St. Kitts' history, many sites offer unique historical perspectives on the area.
 The nearest historical attraction is Fort Charles, which is one of the closest locations with historical significance in the area surrounding Pump Bay.

 If a visit to the Pump Bay isn't enough to keep you busy all afternoon, the following table shows the closest options.

 |Fort Charles||Historical Site||1.6||SE||St. Kitts|

 |Brimstone Hill Fortress||Historical Site||2.2||SE||St. Kitts|

 |Convention, Conference and Meeting Space Center||2.8||NE||St. Kitts|

-While there aren't many hotels within driving distance, the ones found closest to the shore have been listed in the following table.
+While there aren't many hotels within a several miles, the ones found closest to the shore have been listed in the table below.